mandober/rust-debrief/syntax/operators.md

 ## Binary operators

-in order of operator precedence
+In order of operator precedence:

 ### Arithmetic operators